languitar/autosuspend/README.md

 #### Requirements

+### ExternalCommand

+Executes an arbitrary command.
+In case this command returns 0, the system is assumed to be active.

+The command is executed as is using shell execution.
+So beware of malicious commands in obtainedc configuration files.

+#### Options

+* `command`: The command to execute including all arguments

+#### Requirements

 ## Debugging

 In case you need to track configuration issues to understand why a system goes to suspend or does not, the extensive logging output might be used.
 The command line flag `-l` allows to specify a [Python logging config file](https://docs.python.org/3/library/logging.config.html) to specify what to log.
 The provided systemd service file already uses `/etc/autosuspend-logging.conf` per default.
 Each iteration logs exactly which condition detected activity or not.
 So you should be able to find out what is going on.